VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### Reducing the number of round-trips to the database

-The identified a number of locations in the **PricedOrderViewModelGenerator** class where they could optimize the code.
+We identified a number of locations in the **PricedOrderViewModelGenerator** class where we could optimize the code.
 Previously, the system made two calls to the SQL Azure instance when this class handled an order being placed or expired, now the system only makes a single call.